OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 ### Accidental `<accidental>`, `[accidental]`

-The `<accidental>` element in MusicXML is present, when there's a graphical accidental visible in the score next to the note.
+The `<accidental>` element in MusicXML is present when there's a graphical accidental visible in the score next to the note.
 This is the way our linearized MusicXML encodes semitones, not the `<alter>` pitch element, that is ignored.

 The OpenScore Lieder corpus uses these accidentals: